BLADE1997/Mobile-Flashcards/README.md

 When using a Device, install Expo on your phone from the Google PlayStore or the App Store

 Use `expo start` to start the app and scan the bar code using your phone and the bundling will begin.

+#### Tested Devices

+The application has been tested on the following devices:

+- Huawei P30 Lite
+- iPhone X